axboe/fio/HOWTO.rst

 	per-job, use :option:`group_reporting`.
 Jobs in a file will be part of the same reporting group, unless if separated by a :option:`stonewall`, or by using :option:`new_group`.

+    NOTE: When :option: `group_reporting` is used along with `json` output, there are certain per-job properties which can be different between jobs but do not have a natural group-level equivalent.
+Examples include `kb_base`, `unit_base`, `sig_figs`, `thread_number`, `pid`, and
+    `job_start`.
+For these properties, the values for the first job are recorded for the group.

 .. option:: new_group